blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 bonus action
 Distance: 30 feet
 Duration: 1 minute
 You place a ward on one creature within range that you can see.
 Any creature targeting the warded creature with an attack or harmful spell must succeed a Wisdom save, select a new target, or lose the spell or attack.
+If the effected creature makes an attack or casts a harmful spell, this spell ends.
 ```

 ```